paweljarosz/defold-realtime-colyseus/docs/index.md

 # Defold Photon Realtime extension API documentation

-The Photon Realtime SDK provides the necessary functionality to create multiplayer games and higher-level network solutions.
+The Photon Realtime provides functionality to create multiplayer games and higher-level network solutions using the Photon Realtime SDK.
 It solves problems like authentication, matchmaking and fast communication with a scalable approach.

-This extension provides an interface to integrate a Defold game with the Photon Realtime SDK.
+This extension provides a Lua interface to integrate a Defold game with the Photon Realtime services.

 ## Installation